 The Servicing Allocation process and reviews are completed in accordance with the User Fee and Service Charges By-law.
 The allocation of servicing is instrumental in the collection of development charges.
 Water and wastewater infrastructure is costly to build but is designed to effectively service long term needs within the County.
-The County finances its growth related water and wastewater infrastructure through the issuance of debt with the aim of repaying such debt from development charge revenues generated through future growth.
-The 2022 servicing allocation recommendations support future growth which in turn generates the development charge revenue to help fund the County's capital infrastructure investment needs.
+The County finances its growth-related water and wastewater infrastructure through the issuance of debt with the aim of repaying such debt from development charge revenues generated through future growth.
+The County also is beginning to use front-end financing agreements to facilitate the addition of new infrastructure, wherein a developer pays for specific infrastructure upfront, and future benefitting properties pay the developer when their lands are developed.
+The 2023 servicing allocation recommendations support future growth which in turn generates the development charge revenue to help fund the County's capital infrastructure investment needs.